 How to Create Mid Fidelity Wireframes

-There are three main types of fidelity in creating a Wireframe and they include; low fidelity, medium-fidelity, and high fidelity.
+There are three main types of fidelity in creating a Wireframe and they include: low fidelity, medium-fidelity, and high fidelity.
 Wireframe fidelity is simply the measure of the number of visual images and details that will be included in your Wireframe project.
 You should be able to differentiate the three types of frames, know their pros and cons, and when to use them since they are designed for different reasons.
-We will break down to you about Mid Fidelity Wireframes, its importance, when its best to use it, and how to create them effortlessly using the best tool.
+We will break down to you about Mid-Fidelity Wireframes, their importance, when it's best to use them, and how to create them effortlessly using the best wireframe tool - Wondershare Mockitt.

 What is Mid Fidelity Wireframe